Siena Cathedral

 Siena Cathedral: Go Early, Stay Long

-Entry to the cathedral costs around €5-8 depending on season.
-The OPA SI pass (around €15) gives combined access to the cathedral, the Museo dell’Opera, the Baptistery, and the Oratorio di San Bernardino.
+Cathedral entry runs €5-8 depending on season.
+The OPA SI pass (around €15) gives combined access to the cathedral, the Museo dell’Opera, the Baptistery, and the Oratorio di San Bernardino – worth buying if you’re spending a full day in the centro storico.

 The Museo dell’Opera